Lucid Dreams and OBE's

 The Facts About OBE's

-I learned that everyone has OBE's, but most people don't remember them because they are unable to bring conscious awareness into the stages of sleep.
+I learned that everyone has OBE's, but most people don't remember them because they are unable to bring conscious awareness into the dream state.
 Waldo Vieira says, "Separations from the body are experienced every day by men and women during natural sleep.
 Having lucid memories of extraphysical occurrences remains the most difficult, yet surmountable problem."

 He also states that "projection is a capacity inherent in everyone.
 It is a reality accessible to anyone with some degree of discipline.
 The ability to control the projection of the consciousness depends on one's ability to control their own thoughts, judgments, wishes, emotions, motivations and affinities."